Explicit non-Gorenstein R=T via rank bounds I: Deformation theory: Recollection of pseudodeformation theory

-We now review the \emph{unramified-or-Steinberg} condition that was introduced in \cite[\S3]{WWE5}.
-In \cite[\S3]{WWE5}, it was called the ``unramified-or-$\varep$-Steinberg condition'' or ``$\US_N^\varep$ condition'', to allow for arbitrary choice of Atkin--Lehner signs $\varep$.
-For this paper, we only consider negative Atkin--Lehner signs and we suppress the $\varep$ from the notation.
+We now review and correct the \emph{unramified-or-Steinberg} condition that was introduced in \cite[\S3]{WWE5}.
+In \cite[\S3]{WWE5}, this condition is called the ``unramified-or-$\varep$-Steinberg condition'' or ``$\US_N^\varep$ condition'', to allow for arbitrary choice of Atkin--Lehner signs $\varep = (\varep_\ell)_{\ell \mid N}$ indexed by the prime divisors of $N$.
+In this paper, we only consider negative Atkin--Lehner signs, so we suppress the $\varep$ from our notation outside of \S\ref{sssec: US}.

+However, the second- and third-named authors appreciate the opportunity to correct an error in \cite{WWE5} in the formulation of $\US_N^\varep$ for general $\varep$, which we do in Definition \ref{defn: US local}.
+See Remark \ref{rem: WWE5 results same} for justification that the results of \cite{WWE5} still hold with precisely this correction to the definition.